devops329/devops/instruction/jwtPizzaData/jwtPizzaData.md

 ## Using Curl to populate the data

 On easy way to populate your data is to use curl commands like the following.
 Note that you will need a POSIX compliant command console in order to use these commands.
-These commands rely on a program called **`jq`** (Json Query) which can be [installed easily](https://jqlang.github.io/jq/download/) for any common machine.
+These commands rely on a program called **`jq`** (Json Query) which can be [installed](https://jqlang.github.io/jq/download/) in your development environment.

 ### Specifying the target host